SDGs/ESG

 ・The Group has established the “VECTOR Group Compliance Policy” as the basic standard and put in place “Compliance Risk Management Rules” and “Rules on Responding to Incidents and Scandals” for its subsidiaries.
 The Compliance Risk Committee is also building a system that allows the Group to detect potential risks an early stage and take swift and appropriate measures in regard to incidents and scandals.

-・In principle, directors and auditors shall be dispatched to each subsidiary, and by supervising and auditing the execution of duties, they shall provide guidance and support for the development of a framework that ensures subsidiaries comply with laws and conduct operations appropriately.
+・In principle, directors and executive officers shall be dispatched to each subsidiary, and by supervising and auditing the execution of duties, they shall provide guidance and support for the development of a framework that ensures subsidiaries comply with laws and conduct operations appropriately.

 ・The Internal Audit Department shall periodically conduct internal audits of subsidiaries and provide necessary guidance and support to ensure the soundness of each company.